Tito Jackson: Solo work and other projects

-On July 9, 2021, he released the first single "Love One Another" from his second solo album "Under Your Spell", released August 6.
-The single features his brother Marlon Jackson, Kenny Neal, Bobby Rush (musician) and Stevie Wonder.
+On July 9, 2021, Jackson released the first single "Love One Another" from his second solo album Under Your Spell, released August 6.
+The single features his brother Marlon Jackson, Kenny Neal, Bobby Rush, and Stevie Wonder.
 On this album he turned to blues compared to his debut album, Tito Time, which explored more pop and R&B sounds.
-The album "Under your spell" also features collaborations with George Benson, rock guitarist Joe Bonamassa, Grady Champion, Claudette King, The O'Jay's Eddie Levert and Steven Powell.
+The album Under Your Spell also featured collaborations with George Benson, rock guitarist Joe Bonamassa, Grady Champion, Claudette King, The O'Jay's Eddie Levert, and Steven Powell.

 On September 16, 2022, Jackson took the stage at Ground Zero Blues Club in Biloxi, Mississippi together with Kenny Neal.
 This was their second show from their "Straight From The Heart Tour".
 First show was on August 27 at Winston-Salem Fairgrounds Annex in Winston-Salem, North Carolina.Third show was on September 23, in Bogalusa, Louisiana at the Bogalusa Blues and Heritage Festival.

-On March 17, 2023, Jackson teamed up with brazilian artist Natalia Damini bringing the Motown and the early Jacksons feel back with a new song "Attitude", and a music video.
+On March 17, 2023, Jackson teamed up with Brazilian artist Natalia Damini bringing the Motown and the early Jacksons feel back with a new song "Attitude", and a music video.
 This collaboration came to be because Jackson's long time friend Charve the Don is also Damini's manager.

-Personal life
+Personal life and death

-Family

-Jackson married Delores "Dee Dee" Martes in June 1972 at the age of 18, and the couple divorced in 1988.
-In 1994, Martes was found deceased floating in a swimming pool.
+In June 1972, Jackson married Delores "Dee Dee" Martes at the age of 18, and the couple divorced in 1988.
+In 1994, Martes was found dead floating in a swimming pool.
 The death was originally ruled accidental.
-Later, a Los Angeles businessman, Donald Bohana, was subsequently charged with murdering her and later found guilty of second-degree murder in 1998.

-The couple had three sons, who comprise the musical group 3T:
+Later, Los Angeles businessman Donald Bohana was charged with and, in 1998, found guilty of second-degree murder.
+The couple had three sons—Taj (b.
+1973), Taryll (b.
+1975), and TJ (b.
+1978)—who comprise the R&B/pop group 3T.
+Jackson had nine grandchildren.